revbingo/revbingo.github.io/_posts/2017-06-30-kotlin-refactoring-dsl-2.markdown

     }
 {% endhighlight %}

 By the way, if you wanted to use a named method, instead of an operator, you could achieve the same thing using an [infix function](https://kotlinlang.org/docs/reference/functions.html#infix-notation).
 The main reason I didn't do that here was because all the neat little words that make sense - `is`, `as`, `to` - are all already used in Kotlin.
+Then again, if you *really* wanted to, even that's possible, by using of ``backticks`` around the method name.
+But that would just be silly.

 Now we can look to remove that duplication, where we have both a variable name and the name "annotation" on the other side.
 But the variables are useful because we need to do some computation later - for example, checking the value of `zeroByte`.
-What we need is a way to obtain the value of a field given it's name.
+What we need is a way to obtain the value of a field given its name.
 Let's store values in a map.
-Like the original SPIFF, there's nothing clever with scope - the last value read for a given name is the only one you can retrieve.
+Like the original SPIFF, there's nothing clever with scope or arrays - the last value read for a given name is the only one you can retrieve.

 {% highlight kotlin %}
 class BinaryFile(fileName: String) {